kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-testkube.md

-# Tracetest and Testkube - Running scheduled trace-based tests
+# Tracetest and Testkube - Running Scheduled Trace-based Tests

 [Testkube Tracetest Executor](https://github.com/kubeshop/testkube-executor-tracetest) is a test executor to run Tracetest tests with Testkube.